microsoft/PowerBI-visuals-TableSorter/README.md

  ![TableSorter](/assets/screenshot.png?raw=true)

-> This visual is currently in beta testing and is undergoing active development.
+> This visual is experimental and not actively being developed, only major issues will be addressed.

 ## Usage
 * Install [node.js 6+](https://nodejs.org)